ros-industrial/ros2_i_training/workshop/source/_source/navigation/ROS2-Navigation.md

   $ ros2 lifecycle set /map_server 3
   ```

-  Then you can see the map in rviz2
+  Then you can see the map in rviz2 -->

 <!-- pagebreak  -->

-## 4. Launch the navigation stack
+## 3. Launch the navigation stack

-Start either the simulated robot or the real robot!

-Before starting, you need check that you already terminate the process of rviz2 and map_server.

-### 4.1 Start the simulated robot
+### 3.1.
+Check the map

-* a.
-Open a terminal

-* b.
-Set key environment variables

-    First you need to go into your workspace and source your workspace:
+1. Check the location of your map

+    Once you create a map, you will have two files: "name of your map".pgm and "name of your map".yaml

+    For example, a workspace has the following layout:
     ```bash
+    nav_ws/
+      maps/
+        my_map.yaml
+        my_map.pgm
+      src/
+      build/
+      install/
+      log/
+    ```

+2. Check if the location of "name of your map".pgm in "name of your map".yaml is right

+    For example, the context of "my_map.yaml" is as followed:

+    ```yaml
+      # my_map.yaml
+      image: ./my_map.pgm
+      resolution: 0.050000
+      origin: [-10.000000, -10.000000, 0.000000]
+      negate: 0
+      occupied_thresh: 0.65
+      free_thresh: 0.196
+    ```

+    **Hint**:
+    make sure that there is the right path of *my_map.pgm* in *my_map.yaml*.
+    The path of "my_map.png" in "my_map.yaml" is relative.
+So if "my_map.yaml" and "my_map.png" are in the same folder, the parameter of "image" should be "image: ./my_map.pgm"

+### 3.2.
+Start the simulated robot

+1. Open a terminal

+2. Set ROS environment variables

+    * First you need to go into your workspace and source your workspace:
+      ```bash
       $ source install/setup.bash
       ```

-    Set up Gazebo model path:
+    * Set up Gazebo model path:
       ```bash
       $ export GAZEBO_MODEL_PATH=`ros2 pkg \
       prefix turtlebot3_gazebo`/share/turtlebot3_gazebo/models/
       ```

-    set up the robot model that you will use:
+    * set up the robot model that you will use:
       ```bash
       $ export TURTLEBOT3_MODEL=burger
       ```

-    Here we use "11" as ROS Domain ID:
+3. Bring up Turtlebot in simulation
     ```bash
-    $ export ROS_DOMAIN_ID=11
-    ```
-* c.
-Bring up Turtlebot in simulation
-    in the same terminal, run
+    # in the same terminal, run
-    ```bash

     $ ros2 launch turtlebot3_gazebo turtlebot3_world.launch.py
     ```

-  d.
-Start navigation stack
+4. Start navigation stack

-    open another terminal, source your workspace, set up the robot model that you will use, then
+    Open another terminal, source your workspace, set up the robot model that you will use, then

     ```bash
     $ ros2 launch turtlebot3_navigation2 \
     navigation2.launch.py \
-    use_sim_time:=true map:=maps/map.yaml
+    use_sim_time:=true map:=maps/"you map name".yaml
     ```
     The path of the map is relative to the place where you will run this command.